 The pgpro_multiplan_local_cache view provides detailed

-information about registered and frozen statements in the local cache.
+information about frozen plans in the local cache.
+A frozen plan is added to

 The columns of the view are shown in